 About Viet Minh

 The Vietminh is abbreviated from Viet Nam Doc Lap Dong Minh Hoi – League for the Independence of Vietnam.
 Ho Chí Minh founded Viet Minh in 1941 to seek independence for Vietnam from France as well as to oppose the Japanese presence.
-Some people may confuse it with Viet Nam Cach Mang Dong Minh Hoi (Viet Cach) which was founded by Nguyen Hai Than and Ho Ngoc Lam and later, it joined Vietnamese National Coalition in 1946.
+Some people may confuse it with Viet Nam Cach Mang Dong Minh Hoi (Viet Cach) which was founded by Nguyen Hai Than and Ho Ngoc Lam and later, joined the Vietnamese National Coalition in 1946.

 During World War II, Japan occupied French-held regions in Asia (commonly called French Indochina).
 As well as fighting the French, the Viet Minh started a campaign against the Japanese.
 Due to their opposition to the Japanese, the Viet Minh received funding from the Americans and the Chinese.
 When Japan surrendered in August 1945, the Viet Minh, now led by Ho Chí Minh, were allowed by the Japanese to take control of the country.
 Ho Chi Minh established the Democratic Republic of Vietnam on September 2, 1945.

 The Return Of French Army

-However, with the Japanese vanquished, American support declined and the French returned troops to Vietnam within a couple months to re-establish their colonial rule.
+However, with the Japanese vanquished, American support declined and the French returned troops to Vietnam within a couple of months to re-establish their colonial rule.
 The declaration of independence was followed by nearly ten years of war against France, with France’s effort largely funded and politically supported by the United States.
 This was commonly known as the French Indochina War.

 French General Jean-Etienne Valluy quickly pushed the Viet Minh out of Hanoi.
 His French infantry with armoured units went through Hanoi, fighting small battles against isolated Viet Minh groups.
 The French encircled the Viet Minh base, Viet Bac in 1947.
 They almost captured Ho Chí Minh, who slipped into a camouflaged hole.